illuminate6060/SpotGF/README.md

 ## Usage
 Once the input data have been processed into the supported format, the full SpotGF workflow can be run by calling the `SpotGF.py` script.
 The input files can include various formats such as `gem`, `txt`, `csv`, `gem.gz`and others, containing the raw SRT data information.
 These files must contain specific columns including `geneID`, `x`, `y`, `MIDCount`.

 The denoising resolution can be adjusted using the `binsize` parameter.
 A smaller `binsize` will result in a finer denoising effect but will also increase the processing time.Please note that the `binsize` parameter is only used when calculating SpotGF scores and it does not affect the final denoised data.

+If the input file contains columns named ‘cen_x’ and ‘cen_y’, the denoising process can be performed based on the cell bin data, achieving denoising at the single-cell level by setting ‘binsize = 1’ or ‘-b 1’.

 The `proportion` parameter determines the proportion of genes to be retained in the final denoised data.
 For example, setting proportion=0.9 will retain only 90% of the effective genes, resulting in a new denoised SRT dataset.

-If the input file contains columns named `cen_x` and `cen_y`, the denoising process can be performed based on the cell bin, achieving denoising at the single-cell level by setting binsize=1.
-Please note that the above description provides an overview of the functionality and parameters.
-Let me know if there is anything else I can help you with.

 ```
-python [path/to/SpotGF.py] -i [path/to/input.gem] -b [binsize] -p [proportion] -s [spotsize]
+#python [path/to/SpotGF.py] -i [path/to/input.gem] -b [binsize] -p [proportion] -s [spotsize]

-cd test
+cd /path/test

 python ../SpotGF.py -i ./demo.gem -o ./result -b 70 -p 0.5 -s 5
 ```